-As software projects become more and more complex, it becomes imperative for project leads/managers to track the quality at every stage of the software development cycle to ensure that the end-product is completely error-free.
-They also need to measure the cost and effectiveness of the project and the processes involved to ensure the project delivery is on time and on budget.
+As software projects become more and more complex, it becomes imperative for project leads/managers to track the quality at every stage of the software development cycle to ensure that the end product is completely error-free.
+They also need to measure the cost and effectiveness of the project and the processes involved to ensure the project delivery is on time and within budget.

 Software testing metrics help to measure the effectiveness and quality of the software development and testing process.
-Simply defined, metric is a standard of measurement which measures the degree to which a system, component or process possesses a given attribute.
+Simply defined, the metric is a standard of measurement that measures the degree to which a system, component, or process possesses a given attribute.

 Metrics help to keep track of the software quality at each rung of the software development phase.
 They also provide information to reduce errors, improve the quality of the software, and ensure that the final output is delivered on schedule.

 One of the most important responsibilities of the software test lead or manager is to generate these software test metrics.
 Using these test metrics, the team can take decisions for all phases of the activity including estimating costs and scheduling the project; understanding the kind of improvement required during the entire development life cycle; and taking timely decisions on processes or technology to be modified, etc.

 Also Read: 5 Best Practices for QA Software Testing

 1. Base metrics: These metrics consist of the raw data captured by the test engineers during the testing phase of the software development cycle.

 2. Calculated metrics: These are obtained by converting the data gathered from base metrics into useful information.

 The metrics lifecycle is divided into four phases:

 1. Analysis: During this stage, the test engineers, along with the other stakeholders, identify the metrics and define the parameters to evaluate them.